NikitaZelenskis/LLM-Kernel-Tuner/docs/performance_tracking.rst

 PerformanceStep Details
 -----------------------

-Each optimization step is represented by a :class:`PerformanceStep` object containing:
+Each optimization step is represented by a :class:`PerformanceStep <llm_kernel_tuner.PerformanceStep>` object containing:

 - ``step_description``: Human-readable description of the optimization
 - ``kernel_code``: The optimized kernel code after this step